sdem88/FLUJO-AI-Platform-v2/README.md

 3. Start chatting with your configured workflow
 4. Attach files or audio as needed
 5. Manage conversation context by disabling messages or splitting conversations

+### Using the Desktop Application

+1. Run FLUJO as a desktop application using `npm run electron-dev` or `npm run electron-dist`
+2. Access all features through the desktop interface
+3. Configure network access in Settings > Desktop Application to make FLUJO accessible from other devices
+4. Minimize to system tray by closing the window (the application will continue running)
+5. Access the application from the system tray icon

 ## 🔄 MCP Integration